CampConn/Capstone/SVMCreateNotes.md

 ### Attempt 4

 Kernel = Linear
-Testing on training image:
+Testing on training image: 96% accuracy
-Best test result:
+Best test result: 95% accuracy
-Worst test result:
+Worst test result: 76% accuracy

 Holy crap, it ran for 64,906,910 iterations.
 Each iteration was fairly fast but dang.